Temp Mail for Travel: Grab Flight Deals & Hotel Alerts Without Inbox Chaos

 - Mission-critical: tickets, boarding passes, schedule changes, cancellation notices, hotel check-in details, invoices, and any email that could be needed for refunds, insurance, or compliance.

-- Valuable but non-essential items include loyalty point summaries, upgrade offers, "Your seat has Wi-Fi," destination guides from your airline or hotel chain, and receipts for small add-ons.
+- Valuable but non-essential: loyalty point summaries, upgrade offers, "Your seat has Wi-Fi," destination guides from your airline or hotel chain, and receipts for small add-ons.

 - Pure noise: generic destination inspiration, routine newsletters, blog digests, and "we thought you might like this package" messages.